 How We Add Value to Public Data With Better Curation And Documentation?

 In this example, we show a simple indicator: the Turnover in Radio Broadcasting Enterprises in many European countries.
 This is an important demand driver in the Music economy pillar of our Digital Music Observatory, and important indicator in our more general Cultural & Creative Sectors and Industries Observatory.
-We show a very similar example in our Green Deal Data Observatory with environmental R&D public spending in Europe.
+Of course, if you work with competition policy or antitrust, than any industry may be interesting to you–but not all of them are well-serverd with data.

 This dataset comes from a public datasource, the data warehouse of the European statistical agency, Eurostat.
 Yet it is not trivial to use: unless you are familiar with national accounts, you will not find this dataset on the Eurostat website.